 We heard that it has been a struggle for many to get through to their GP practice by phone, especially first thing in the morning.
-Some found it easier to access later in the day.

 We heard of people waiting for long periods of time in the GP telephone queuing system or trying numerous times to get through.
 Looking at the data much depended on which practice they were registered with as some patients got through to their GP Practice far more easily than others.